 The term “hard of hearing” refers to an individual whose hearing loss ranges from mild to moderate.w

 Ways To Communicate With A Person Who Is Hard Of Hearing

 Communicating effectively with someone hard of hearing isn’t as difficult as you may think.
 Some of these tips could improve your overall ability to communicate with people in general.

 And since the global pandemic, more people have come to terms with otherwise unknown hearing challenges, thanks to the use of face masks.
-These tips are essential to note when speaking to anyone during our ‘new normal’ of wearing face masks.
+So these tips are essential to note when speaking to anyone during our ‘new normal’ of wearing face masks.

 Some ways in which you could enhance your communication include:

 Depending on how well you know the individual, a light tap on the shoulder or side of the arm is a polite way to grab their attention.